yuniseramirez/homework-1/README.md

 * What is the port number?
 * What is the path? wiki/Greek_alphabet#Glyph_variants`
 * What are the query parameters?
-* What is the fragment?
+* What is the fragment?Glyph_variants

 ### 9. HTTPS